abcnorio/aas-mult/Readme.md

 [1] 10000
 ```

 Now we can plot values with varying mean and standard deviations.
 The `R` function `dnorm` allows for that.
-The first three plots contain plots based on numeric values (normal distribution with different characteristics) and the last plot contains the empirical parameter `chroma_delay_vertical` if a standard normal distribution with `mean=0` and `sd=1` is assumed.
+The first three plots contain plots based on numeric values (normal distribution with different characteristics) and the last plot contains the empirical parameter `chroma_delay_vertical` assuming a standard normal distribution with `mean=0` and `sd=1`.
 The focus lies obviously on the zero and the variation is rather small.
+Now we start thinking whether this meets our expectations regarding this parameter?

 ```R
 # using normal distribution